I spent $855.77 on Google Ads and got my ads banned five times.

 When people hear the word “startup,” they usually think of a software-as-a-service product.
-But startups can be anything: a clothing brand, a cat sitting service, a lemonade stand – they’re all startups in my mind, as long as they pay taxes and don’t yet have product market fit.
+But startups can be anything: a clothing brand, a cat sitting service, a lemonade stand – they’re all startups in my mind, as long as they don’t yet have product market fit.

 So this month’s startup – startup #2 of my 12 startups in 12 months – is not a software product: it’s a startup incubator.